Revolutionizing the Wheelchair Footrest

 This video demonstrates the three movements available in the Seating Dynamics Dynamic Footrests.

-The first step in using any of the Seating Dynamics wheelchair footrests is the adapter / receiver.
+The first step in using any of the Seating Dynamics footrests is choosing the correct adapter / receiver.
 The Seating Dynamics footrest adapter / receiver allows any of our dynamic or static footrests to be used on many different wheelchairs.
-Depending on wheelchair manufacturer and model, different adapters may impact installed footrest length.
+Depending on wheelchair manufacturer and model, different adapters may impact the final installed footrest length

 The second step is the determination of the upper leg style.